ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/pro-search/collections.md

 - `build` - What you need to build, either index, lexicon or both (the default).
 - `collection_id` - Comma separated list of collection IDs to build.
 - `entry_id` - Comma separated list of entry IDs to build.
-- `key` - Your Low Search license key.
+- `key` - Your Pro Search license key.
 Required

 **Examples:**